samuelorion/samuelorion/README.md

 - 👋  Hi, I’m @samuelorion
-- 👀 I’m interested in metascience, and fixing science
+- 👀  I’m interested in the science of science, fixing science, and team science
-- 🌱 I’m currently ... finishing my PhD
+- 🌱  I’m currently ... finishing my PhD in neuroscience, and considering next steps

 <!---